xerial/silk-format/README.md

 @error log	2013-11-20	error occurred	NullPointerException
 ```

 When the line starts with `@`, the first column is a type description.
-The remaining part is tab-separated values.
+The remaining part is tab-separated values of the collesponding type.

-### Indantation format
+### Indentation format

 A more human readable data description, suited to configuration files, data
-descriptions, etc.
+descriptions, etc. that need to be edited by hand.

 ```
 -person